There have been a few smartphones over the last couple of years that are Better Than 60 Hz.

 XDA has confirmed that the Google Pixel 4 will have a 90 Hz display.
 They apparently found the source code in Android 10 confirming the high frequency display.

-The Galaxy S10 and S10+ were released earlier this year featuring standard 60 Hz screens, but due to Samsung manufacturing a lot of their own panels, we think it’ll only be a matter of time before Samsung wheels out the next iteration in their smartphone lineup with 120 Hz or more.
+The Galaxy S10 and S10+ were released earlier this year featuring standard 60 Hz screens, but due to Samsung manufacturing a lot of their own panels, sources say it’ll only be a matter of time before Samsung wheels out the next iteration in their smartphone lineup with 120 Hz or more.